MiastkowoBorough of Miastkowo, Łomża District, Podlaskie Voivodship

 Type of placeA forest called Cendrowizna

 Information about the crime

-In the case files of the crimes committed by German military policemen from Miastkowo, Łomża District (S 164/69) there are descriptions of the following events that took place in Miastkowo:
+In the case files of the crimes committed by German military policemen from Miastkowo, Łomża District (S 164/69) the following events took place in Miastkowo:

 - In the summer of 1942 in the forest near Miastkowo a man of an unknown name was murdered.
 He was of Jewish nationality, about 40 years old, a doctor by occupation and came from Łomża.
-Also, his wife and their child were murdered.
+He was killed with his wife and child.

 A testimony of Stanisław S. (S 164/69, 4 January 1973):